vtex-apps/release-notes/week25-2019/sku-selector-component.md

 This improvement is available since store-components@3.44.0.
 Therefore, if your store uses the major 3.x of store-components, this is already available for you.

-:eyes: The prop `“hideImpossibleCombinations` was created with default value `true`.
+:eyes: The prop `“hideImpossibleCombinations"` was created with default value `true`.
 If set to `false`, the option that when combined with others leads to no SKU will be rendered with opacity 20% and it will be unclickable.
 When set to `true`, that option won't be shown up.

 ## Side effects